rbrogan/tcl-gen/doc/README-doc.txt

 flip.html
      Page for the command Flip.
 foreach.html
-     Page for the command Foreach.
+     Page for the command ForEach.
 foreachrecord.html
      Page for the command ForeachRecord. getdbglobal.html